macrametv/www.macrame.tv/_posts/2021-04-29-nico-freire.md

     **So yes, Nico changes a lot and he loves challenges.** He always thought of design as an experience, even back then, when UX, UI and digital were concepts almost nobody knew of: “I loved thinking of the brand in constant movement.
 Creating sequences, and videos.”

     **He was doing UI when nobody else was doing UI.** He was thinking motion when almost nobody was thinking motion.
 And that’s what makes him so special.
-That’s what he brings to each project he is involved in.
+That’s what he brings to each project he's involved in.
 That’s what brought him work from amazing clients such as: Nokia, Danone, L’Oreal, Natura, Toyota, Unilever, Herbalife and Tea Connection, a brand he is especially fond of.

     `{{space}}`